antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 * **List of non-portable APIs**.
 It provides a table that lists all the usages of APIs that aren't portable.
 It also includes a list of recommended changes, calling out the replacements.

+Sometimes, the high-level summary can be misleading.
+Make sure to take a look at the list of non-portable APIs -- sometimes many issues can have the same, fix.
+For instance, many reflection APIs have moved but the fix is pretty simple by inserting a call to `GetTypeInfo()`.

 We highly encourage you to use API Port.
 Not only is this tool super useful to you, it also helps us to prioritize APIs because it sends us telemetry back.
 The data we receive is basically just the list of framework APIs you called.
 This way, we know which APIs are often used by customers that wish to target .NET Core.
 Our goal is to prioritize those.
 Don't worry -- we will not collect any information about your code.
 You don't have to take my word for it: API Port is open source and is [hosted on GitHub](https://github.com/microsoft/dotnet-apiport).

 If you want to learn how API Port works you should take a look at this [interview with the API Port team [on Channel 9](https://channel9.msdn.com/Blogs/Seth-Juarez/A-Brief-Look-at-the-NET-Portability-Analyzer):